4-H Embryology in the Classroom

 How and where do I set up the incubator?

-- Store the box in a safe place – incubators must be returned in this box.
+- Do not throw away the box or Styrofoam packaging.
+Store the box and Styrofoam in a safe place – incubators must be returned in this box.

 - Avoid drafts, close contact with heating or cooling sources, and direct sunlight.

-- Plug the charger into the top of the incubator and into the wall.
+- Plug the charger into the top of the incubator and then into the wall outlet.

 What should I do to prepare for eggs to hatch?